Larmenius Charter

-The Larmenius Charter or Carta Transmissionis ("Charter of Transmission") is a coded Latin manuscript purportedly created by Johannes Marcus Larmenius (Fr.: Jean-Marc Larmenius) in February 1324, detailing the transfer of leadership of the Knights Templar to Larmenius after the death of Jacques de Molay.
+The Larmenius Charter or Carta Transmissionis is a coded Latin manuscript purportedly created by Johannes Marcus Larmenius (Fr.: Jean-Marc Larmenius) in February 1324, detailing the transfer of leadership of the Knights Templar to Larmenius after the death of Jacques de Molay.

-It also has appended to it a list of 22 successive grand masters of the Knights Templar after de Molay, ending in 1804, the name of Bernard-Raymond Fabré-Palaprat appearing last on the list (who revealed the alleged existence of the charter in 1804).
+It also has appended to it a list of 22 successive grand masters of the Knights Templar after de Molay, ending in 1804, the name of Bernard-Raymond Fabré-Palaprat appearing last on the list.
 The document is written in a supposed devised ancient Knights Templar codex.
-Currently in Freemason custody, the document is kept at the Mark Masons Hall in London.
-An English translation of the Larmenius Charter was published in 1830.

-Some researchers have concluded that it is a forgery.

-Background

-Since its unveiling, the charter has been suspected to be a forgery by some, particularly Masonic researchers, suggesting it was the work of a Jesuit named Father Bonani, who assisted Philippe II, Duke of Orléans in 1705 to fabricate the document; yet no evidence exists for this claim.
-Other researchers, such as John Yarker, Friedrich Münter, and Henri Grégoire, believed the charter to be authentic.

-Legacy

-The Larmenius Charter is still used today by some in the neo-Templar movement as a means to claim legitimacy back to the original order.
-Notably, on October 2, 2021, Ronald S. Mangum, Grandmaster of Ordre Souverain et Militaire du Temple de Jérusalem (OSMTJ), ceremonially signed a copy of the Larmenius Charter at Castle Otttis in St. Augustine, Florida.
+The document first appeared publicly in 1804.